asm89/alvi-image-processor-cloud/README.md

 vagrant@master $ /data/app/console alvi:image-processor:jobSubmit /data/burstWorkload.log
 ```

+# 5) Watch some graphs!

+Open the `graphs.html` file in the `doc` directory in your browser and watch
+the graphs as the system scales up and down.

 # Cleaning up

 When you are done with playing with the system, open the VirtualBox gui to